burgaard/string-algorithms/README.md

 ## API

+### `function search(text, term)`

+Finds all instances of term in the given text.

+`text` is the string to be searched.

+`term` is the substring to search for.

+Returns an array with the start index of all occurrences of term in text.

+**Note:**

 ### `function radixSort(entries, getEntry)`

 Radix sorts an array of entries.
-If `getEntry` is not given, then entries is assumed to contain an array of arrays where each sub-array is of the same length.
-If `getEntry` is given, then the entries may be of any type, but `getEntry` must return an array corresponding to each entry.
+If `getEntry` is not given, then `entries` is assumed to contain an array of arrays where each sub-array is of the same length.
+If `getEntry` is given, then the entries may be of any type, but `getEntry` must return an array of the same length corresponding to each given entry.

 `entries` is an array with entries to be radix sorted.